hooleymcknight/hooleymcknight.com/README.md

 Woohoo!!
 Version 3 is here!
 V3 is built fully in ReactJS.

+Newest updates:
+ - added a blog section to the homepage, and a couple blog pages!
+ - made the jackbox wheel more dynamic (add or remove games from the wheel)

 Planned updates:
- - make the jackbox wheel more dynamic (add or remove games from the wheel)
+ - currently no planned updates, but I'm looking for ways to improve.
+If you have any ideas, I'd love to hear them!